THE VERDICTS ARE IN

 Again, AMD has yet to share pricing or specific release date information on the AMD Radeon RX 5500.
 But, we’re hoping to get those soon before the year is over.

 Right off the bat, we know that AMD Navi is based on the new 7nm RDNA graphics architecture, making it the first mainstream AMD graphics card to break away from the aging GCN architecture.

-At Computex 2019, AMD stated that we’re going to see 1.25X faster performance per clock and 1.5X performance per watt over GCN.
-This not only means better performance in the best PC games, but also better power efficiency.
-Plus, AMD Navi is using faster GDDR6 memory, compared to the GDDR5 in the Radeon RX 500 series.
+At Computex 2019, AMD said that we’re going to see 1.25X faster performance per clock and 1.5X performance per watt over GCN.
+This means not just improved performance in the best PC games, but also increased power efficiency.
+In addition, AMD Navi is using faster GDDR6 memory, compared to the GDDR5 in the Radeon RX 500 series.

 The mid-range AMD Radeon RX 5700 XT, on the other hand, boasts 40 compute units, with 2,560 stream processors and a boost clock of 1,905MHz.
 This GPU also has 8GB of GDDR6 video memory (VRAM), 14Gbps GDDR6 VRAM, 64 ROPs and 256 texture units.

-Rather than taking on the RTX 2080 Ti at the high end however, it looks like AMD is comfortable inhabiting the mid-range where it has traditionally excelled.
+Rather than taking on the RTX 2080 Ti at the high end, AMD is looking comfortable inhabiting the mid-range where it has traditionally excelled.
 That is, until the PS5 launches.
 Back in April, Sony Lead System Architect Mark Cerny revealed that the PS5 would be using a custom AMD Navi GPU, and that it would be capable of some pretty impressive things.